happyfaults/pywatdafudge/README.md

 ### Whoosh

-This method creates a [Whoosh](http://whoosh.readthedocs.io/en/latest/intro.html) search index of the list of phrases.
-Documents are then split into a specified range of **word-ngrams** to produce phrases that are then searched against the Whoosh index of risky phrases.
+This method creates a [Whoosh](http://whoosh.readthedocs.io/en/latest/intro.html) search index of the risky phrases.
+Documents are then split into a specified range of **word-ngrams** to produce phrases that are then searched against the Whoosh index of risky phrases for *fuzzy* matches.

 #### Dependencies:
 1. [numpy](http://www.numpy.org/)